payshares-legacy/payshares-payments/README.md

 Fetches the account info for the given address.
 Returns the JSON response body.

 ##### Errors
-* StellarNetwork.errors.NetworkError
+* PaysharesNetwork.errors.NetworkError
-    Thrown if there is a network error, or if stellar returns an error code in the JSON response body.
+    Thrown if there is a network error, or if payshares returns an error code in the JSON response body.
 This will be caught in Payments.js, logged, and ignored.

 #### Submitter Module
 The submitter is the most complex module, and the included implementation should be relied on in most cases.